Clinical Psychology

 PCSAS and the Academy of Psychological Clinical Sciences

 As noted above, the Clinical Program is accredited by the Psychological Clinical Science Accreditation System (PCSAS).
 As noted on its website, “PCSAS was created to promote superior science-centered education and training in clinical psychology, to increase the quality and quantity of clinical scientists contributing to the advancement of public health, and to enhance the scientific knowledge base for mental and behavioral health care.”
 PCSAS requires documentation that the program is dedicated to training clinical scientists, and that the majority of its graduates are indeed functioning as active clinical scientists.
-USF received accreditation for a term of 10 years beginning in 2011.
-The PCSAS application abstract from the February, 2011 summarizes how the program met the accreditation criteria at that time.
+USF has been continuously accredited since 2011.
+The PCSAS application abstract from February, 2011 summarizes how the program met the accreditation criteria at that time.

 Similarly, the program is a member of the Academy of Psychological Clinical Science, which is a coalition of doctoral training programs that share a common goal of producing and applying scientific knowledge to the assessment, understanding, and amelioration of human problems.
 Membership in the Academy is granted only after a thorough peer review process.
 Membership in the Academy reflects our Program’s commitment to excellence in scientific training, and to using clinical science as the foundation for designing, implementing, and evaluating assessment and intervention procedures.